Home » Growth and Development

 • (a) Gross motor development using large muscles for example legs and arms.

-• (b) Fine motor development or precise use of muscles, for example hands and fingers.
+• (b) Fine motor development or precise use of muscles, for example, hands and fingers.

-Physical domain also includes:
+The physical domain also includes:

-(a) Cephalo-caudal development which means that a child starts with development form head to toe.
+(a) Cephalo-caudal development which means that a child starts with development from head to toe.
 According to this principle, the child first gains control of the head, then the arms, then the legs.
 Infants gain control of head and face movements within the first two months after birth.

-(b) Proximo-distal starts in the centre (like our chests) then moves to periphery.
+(b) Proximo-distal starts in the centre (like our chests) and then moves to the periphery.
 Accordingly, the spinal cord develops before other parts of the body.
 The child’s arms develop before the hands, and the hands and feet develop before the fingers and toes.
 Fingers and toes are the last to develop.

 1. Cognitive Domain: Referred to as intellectual or mental development includes thinking, perception, memory, reasoning, concept development, problem-solving and abstract thinking.
 Language is one of the most important and complicated cognitive activities.
 Understanding and formulating language is a complex cognitive activity.
 Speaking, however, is a motor activity.
 Language and speech are controlled by different parts of the brain.
 Jean Piaget was a significant influence in this domain because of his ‘theory of cognitive development’.

-2. Moral Domain: Moral domain consists of the development of character, right attitudes and behaviour towards other people in society, based on social and cultural norms, rules and laws.
+2. Moral Domain: The moral domain consists of the development of character, right attitudes and behaviour towards other people in society, based on social and cultural norms, rules and laws.
 Understanding the difference between right and wrong is the essence of moral development.
 Piaget believed in two basic principles relating to moral education:

 • Children develop moral ideas in stages and